rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <figcaption markdown="block">
 Ingestion times and storage sizes for each of the RDF archive approaches for the first ten versions of BEAR-A.
 The additional size for HDT-indexes is shown separately.
+Ingestion times are not applicable to the raw approaches, and are not measured separately for OSTRICH-reduced.
+The additional storage size for the HDT index files are provided between brackets.
 </figcaption>
 </figure>